candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

 *Traditional file extension: ".crt" or ".cert"*

 - *Certificate* or *cert* for short
-- An ASN.1 object with a public key and metadata
+- An ASN.1 object with a public key and other data
 - Signed by
   - Trusted third party
   - Self-signed (which means "trust me; I wouldn't lie to you")